Important

 #> $selfReportedInfo

-#> vesselId ssvid shipname nShipname flag callsign imo messagesCounter
+#> index vesselId ssvid shipname nShipname flag callsign imo messagesCounter

 #> # ℹ 5 more variables: positionsCounter <int>, sourceCode <list>,